nikolasbasler/BPhage/README.md

-# The honey bee triad: Phages are mutualistic partners in the gut microbiome of *Apis mellifera*
+# The honey bee triad: Phages in the gut microbiome of *Apis mellifera* show signs of mutualism

 This repository contains all scripts and usage instructions to reproduce the analysis for the paper by Basler et al (XXX ref).

 This pipeline is split into two parts.
 The first part is meant for a high-performance computer (HPC) and can be skipped, if so wanted.
-There is also a reduced test dataset [available on Zenodo](https://zenodo.org/records/16937256) for the HPC part.
+There is also a reduced test dataset for the HPC part.
+The reduced test dataset as well as a "midsave" file to skip the HPC part [available on Zenodo](https://doi.org/10.5281/zenodo.16937255)

 The second part is for the statistical analysis and visualisation using RStudio.
 If you want to skip the HPC part and only want to re-run the statistical analysis, please go straight to the ["R scripts"](#r-scripts) section of this README.
 The scripts from both parts pretend to be on the same computer but it is possible to clone this repo to an HPC and to a local computer, run the HPC scripts, copy the relevant output files from the HPC to the local computer and continue with the statistical analysis using the R project.